egonz/action-at-a-distance/README.md

 # ActionAtADistance

-A socket based Javascript screen scraping NodeJS module; based on SpookyJS.
+A socket based Javascript screen scraping NodeJS module.
 Static and dynamic Ajax pages can be scraped on the client (in a Browser), or on the server using Node.js.

 ### How does it work?